 Chime online banking

 Chime offers online bank accounts even for those individuals with negative ChexSystems reports.
 Why?
 Because Chime is one of the accounts and banks that don’t use ChexSystems.
 Chime does not require any minimum opening deposit, or a minimum daily balance.
-Chime checking accounts also charge no fees.
-No monthly maintenance fees, no foreign transaction fees, and no ATM fees for in-network use.
-If you open a bank account with Chime Bank, you won’t even be charged pesky overdraft fees, which may have led to the negative ChexSystems information in in the first place.
+Chime checking accounts also charge no monthly maintenance fees, no foreign transaction fees, and no ATM fees for in-network use.
+If you open a bank account through Chime, you won’t even be charged overdraft fees, which may have led to the negative ChexSystems information in the first place.

 Don’t let ChexSystems stop you from improving your financial health

 Having a negative ChexSystems report is certainly an inconvenience, but it’s not the end of the world.
-Chime has your back, even if no other banks do.
+Consider making the switch to Chime!

 This page is for informational purposes only.
 Chime does not provide financial, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for financial, legal or accounting advice.
 You should consult your own financial, legal and accounting advisors before engaging in any transaction.